-It’s always nice to see Disney go to such great lengths for the minority of guests that appreciate these details–details that define Disney’s best work–so no complaints there.
+It’s always nice to see Imagineering go to such great lengths for the minority of guests that appreciate these details–details that define Disney’s best work–so no complaints there.
 The theme is a bit on the gritty side, but far from the point of it being random junk, so all is good in that regard.

-In terms of overarching style, the bar is very similar to Trader Sam’s, with a similar self-aware and referential style.
+In terms of its regular style, Jock Lindsey’s Hangar Bar is very similar to Trader Sam’s, with a similar self-aware and referential style.
 This tonal similarity is slightly disappointing as there are myriad other “bar genres” (not exactly the right term since Sam’s is a tiki bar and this is not, but whatever) that could have been exploited with deep theming.

 On the other hand, Trader Sam’s is an unequivocal success, so it’s tough to get too worked up that the same formula has been followed here.
 Ultimately, it’s different enough that each stand on their own.
 The other upside here is that there aren’t repetitive effects that wear out their welcome after 45 minutes or so at the bar.
 All things considered, we’d consider Jock Lindsey’s Hangar Bar a win, thematically.

 You could have exceptional service one night, followed by atrocious service the very next.
 The table next to yours could have terrible service while yours is impeccable on the same evening.
 Or vice-a-versa.
 You get the point.

-This inconsistency is a problem unto itself (and one you’re less likely to find at Signature Restaurants–although it does happen even there.
+This inconsistency is a problem unto itself and one you’re less likely to find at Signature Restaurants–although it does happen even there.

-There are a variety of signature drinks and (finally) souvenir mugs available.
+There are a variety of signature drinks and souvenir mugs available.
 If the drinks are any indication, Jock’s “signature” is sugar.

-Between the service and alcohol-light and sugar-intense nature of the drinks, getting buzzed at this bar will be a Herculean task.
+The drinks are clearly aimed at “only drink on vacation” types, and in that regard, they are fine.
+Between the service and alcohol-light and sugar-intense nature of the drinks, getting buzzed at this bar is a Herculean task.

 Fortunately, we were more impressed with (some of) the food…